h8d13/KDE-Windows---For-Noobs/README.md

 Now go back to BIOS settings:
 Change to boot from the KDE Neon drive.

-What is also cool is that KDE includes a friendly boot manager that can preserve the Windows 10 install and show it to us whenever we start the machine.
+What is cool is that KDE includes a friendly boot manager that can preserve the Windows 10 install and show it to us whenever we start the machine.

 ---